-It is also unclear how well trophic interaction models can predict the underlying structure of entire food webs emerging from pairwise trophic interactions.
-Food web structure encompasses system-level properties such as connectivity or number of trophic levels, as well as species traits such as number of prey or their position within the food web.
+A second question is whether these trait-based trophic interaction models can estimate aggregate food web properties such as network connectance, number of trophic levels and species position within the food web.
 These higher-level properties emerge from the joint effect of trait-matching between interacting partners, the trait distribution of species composing the food web (Gravel et al., 2016), and are influenced by the spatial scale of the network (Galiana et al., 2018).
-Most studies are aimed at predicting either the properties of food webs (e.g., Williams & Martinez, 2008) or their pairwise interactions (e.g., Laigle et al., 2018; Pomeranz et al., 2019).
-They rarely assess how well predicted interactions can recover food web structure.
-Despite being able to recover most trophic interactions among European tetrapods, Caron et al. (2022) found that food web connectance was systematically overpredicted across Europe by 2-4 times(Caron et al., 2022).
-This discrepancy could arise from fundamental differences in the scale of ecological processes that constrain food web properties (e.g., the number of feasible interactions) from those that drive pairwise interactions, which is commonly the focus of trophic interaction models (Strydom et al., 2021).
-However, we are lacking sufficient knowledge on how well trait-matching models predict other food web properties (e.g., maximum trophic level, modularity) or species positions (e.g., trophic level, centrality) to make generalities.
+Most studies are aimed at predicting either the properties of food webs (e.g., Williams & Martinez, 2008) or their pairwise interactions (e.g., Laigle et al., 2018; Pomeranz et al., 2019), but initial results that combine the two show that food web connectance was systematically over-estimated across Europe by 2-4 times (Caron et al., 2022).
+While this result is not particularly surprising given the model is calibrated for predicting pairwise interactions, not network properties, it is still interesting to understand whether this is the case more generally and, if so, begin to hypothesize whether there are fundamental differences in the scale of ecological processes that constrain food web properties (e.g., the number of feasible interactions) from those that drive pairwise interactions, which is commonly the focus of trophic interaction models (Strydom et al., 2021).
+This requires more knowledge of how well trait-matching models can be used to estimate a range of food web properties.

-Here, we ask whether predictive trait-matching models trained using a network of predator-prey interactions (i.e., a food web) from one geographical region of the world can reliably predict pairwise interactions, species role, and food web structure in other regions.
-We use terrestrial vertebrate food webs from Europe, the Pyrenees, Northern Québec and Labrador, and the Serengeti to fit trait-based Bayesian hierarchical models to study transferability across regions.
-We aim to (1) identify the factors (i.e., geographic, environmental, functional, or phylogenetic distances) influencing the generality of trait-matching models of pairwise interactions across geographical regions, (2) predict trophic roles (e.g., centrality) across species and (3) test how well food web properties derived from models match empirical estimates.
-First, we expect more functionally similar food webs will yield better transferability.
-Second, given the models focus on pairwise interactions and based on previous results, we expect the prediction of pairwise interactions to be better than that of food web properties.
+Here, we first ask whether predictive trait-based models from one region of the world can reliably predict the predator-prey interactions of other regions.
+We estimate transferability (how well a model fit in one region predicts the other) between regions (Europe, the Pyrenees, Northern Québec and Labrador, and the Serengeti) with trait-based Bayesian hierarchical models.
+We expect better transferability between food webs that are more similar.
+To test this, we determine how transferability changes with geographic, environmental, trait, and phylogenetic distances.
+Second, we evaluate how well these models can be used to estimate a species’ role in the network and food web structure.
+Given previous findings and the fact that the models only indirectly estimate these metrics, we expect that the models are better at predicting pairwise interactions than estimating the role of a species in a network and food web properties.
+We similarly expect a decline in performance when models are trained and tested on different ecosystems.

 Methods